(7563) 1988 BC

-' (provisional designation ') is a background asteroid from the central region of the asteroid belt, approximately 16 km in diameter.
+' is a background asteroid from the central region of the asteroid belt, approximately 16 km in diameter.
 It was discovered on 16 January 1988, by Japanese amateur astronomer Takuo Kojima at the YGCO Chiyoda Station in the Kantō region of Japan.
 The asteroid has a rotation period of 6.5 hours.

 Classification and orbit

-is non-family asteroid of the main belt's background population.
+is a non-family asteroid of the main belt's background population.
 It orbits the Sun in the central asteroid belt at a distance of 2.1–3.3 AU once every 4 years and 5 months (1,602 days; semi-major axis of 2.68 AU).
 Its orbit has an eccentricity of 0.23 and an inclination of 13° with respect to the ecliptic.